 We did the super packed beach thing one day, but after finding a lesser-known nook, I realized how fantastic a quiet spot of shoreline is.
 And sand truly is magical for little ones; my never-stopping pair were entranced for hours.
 Hallelujah.

-Did you take a family vacation this summer?
+Will you take a family vacation this summer?